-8.3.
+5.3.
 Correction of negative emission results

-Negative intermediate results shall not be corrected.
-Negative final results shall be set to zero.
+Negative instantaneous results shall not be corrected.

-8.4.
+5.4.
 Correction for extended conditions

 If a CP decides that a correction factor needs to be applied for emissions measured under extended boundary conditions, then the second-by second emissions calculated in accordance with this Appendix under these extended boundary conditions shall be divided by an appropriate factor (Extended Factor, or EF).